mahdi-hamdii/DevopsDoc/Kubernetes/cks.md

 - `lsmod`: list all kernel modules
 - In order to blacklist a kernel module (sctp) of being loaded you can add an entry to `/etc/modprobe.d/blacklist.conf`: `blacklist sctp`
 - To check if a port is open we can use:
+  - `apt install net-tools`: in order to install netstat
   - `netstat -natp | grep -w LISTEN`
   - `cat /etc/services | grep -w 53`: check in what service port 53 is used
+  - `ls -l /proc/22797/exe`: check where the file is located
+  - `rm -f /usr/bin/app1`: remove file
+  - `kill -9 22797`: kill that port
   - `apt list --installed`: list all installed packages
   - `/lib/systemd/system/`: contain the unit files of services
+  - `lsof -i :8080` check if port 8080 is open or not

 ## UFW: Uncomplicated Firewall